sveltejs/sapper/site/content/docs/11-deploying.md

 ### Deploying to Now

-We can very easily deploy our apps to [Now][https://zeit.co/dashboard]:
+We can very easily deploy our apps to [Now]:

 #### Using Now v2 (recommended)